jimohib/cssr4africa/cssr_system/robotNavigation/README.md

 The `robotNavigation` ROS node enables autonomous navigation capabilities for the Pepper humanoid robot.
 This node provides path planning and navigation functionalities, allowing the robot to navigate from its current position to a specified goal location while avoiding obstacles in the environment.

-The package implements various path planning algorithms including A*, Dijkstra, and BFS, and can be configured to respect social distancing norms during navigation.
+The package implements various path planning algorithms including A*, Dijkstra,BFS, and DFS and can be configured to respect social distancing norms during navigation.
 The system leverages environmental maps and configuration maps to plan optimal paths and executes smooth motion commands for the robot.

 To accommodate diverse navigation scenarios, parameters such as path planning algorithm, social distance mode, and verbose output are configurable.
 This package is designed for use with physical Pepper robots, allowing seamless integration into larger robotics applications through ROS topic and service interfaces.